 Jackie Stillings, lead inspector Her Majesty's Inspector

+Ian Hardman, lead inspector Her Majesty's Inspector

+Jo Olsson Her Majesty's Inspector

 Mavis Smith Her Majesty's Inspector

 Schelene Ferris Ofsted Inspector

 The Office for Standards in Education, Children's Services and Skills (Ofsted) regulates and inspects to achieve excellence in the care of children and young people, and in education and skills for learners of all ages.
 It regulates and inspects childcare and children's social care, and inspects the Children and Family Court Advisory and Support Service (Cafcass), schools, colleges, initial teacher training, further education and skills, adult and community learning, and education and training in prisons and other secure establishments.
 It assesses council children's services, and inspects services for children looked after, safeguarding and child protection.